beckn/missions/UAI/implementation_guide_knowledge_advisory.md

 **search by topic and language**

-- The topic to search is specified in the message->intent->item->descriptor->name field.
+- The topic to search is specified in the message->intent->descriptor->name field.
 - The desired language is specified in a tag named languages.

 ```